 Assistant Professor of Business Administration

 Akshay Mangla is an assistant professor in the Business, Government and International Economy Unit, where he teaches the course of the same name in the MBA required curriculum.
 Professor Mangla’s primary expertise lies in the political economy of development, with a regional focus on South Asia.
-His current research examines the governance of public services in rural India, particularly in the education sector.
+His current research seeks to understand when and how public institutions work effectively in developing economies, particularly on behalf of the poor.
+To that end, his ongoing book project analyzes how state agencies implement universal primary education across rural India.
 In addition, he has conducted research on private initiatives to enforce labor standards in global supply chains.
-He is a faculty associate at the Weatherhead Center for International Affairs and the South Asia Institute at Harvard.
+He is a faculty associate at the Weatherhead Center for International Affairs, a member of the Steering Committee of the South Asia Institute at Harvard, and co-director of the Brown-Harvard-MIT Joint Seminar on South Asian Politics.

 Business, Government, and the International Economy (BGIE) is a course about the broad economic and political context in which business operates.
 Throughout their careers business leaders are asked to formulate and lead their firm's responses to the external environment.
 They may also have the chance to shape that environment by influencing government policies.
 In BGIE we will learn about the key economic, political, and social factors that affect this business environment: in other words, the institutional foundations of capitalism.
 BGIE examines management and leadership on a grand scale.
 The decisions we study have widespread implications and fundamental importance for business and society.
 We will look at policies that affect millions of people—and, often, have implications for every firm doing business in a country.